BhuwaneshNainwal/Automation/Report Card Automation 2/README.md

 * Pyinstaller : To convert Python source code to .exe.

 ## Setup
-To run this project, install it locally using cmd:
+To run this project, Clone it locally using cmd:

 ```
 C:\>mkdir project